 Greenville Pedestrian Accident Attorney

-Have you been injured in a pedestrian accident in Greenville?
+Have you been injured in a pedestrian accident?

 The consultation is free, and we don’t get paid unless you do.
 There are no upfront costs and no attorney fees unless we win your case and you receive compensation.

 In 2019, there were 22 pedestrian accidents in Greenville, according to the North Carolina Department of Transportation (NCDOT).
 One of these accidents was fatal.
 Across North Carolina, pedestrian accidents were up 2.7 percent in 2019, and roughly 10 percent of pedestrians involved in motor vehicle accidents were killed.

 Pedestrian accidents can cause a wide array of injuries, ranging from serious to catastrophic.
 These injuries can result in expensive medical bills and significant changes to victims’ quality of life.
 In some cases, pedestrian accident injuries may force an individual to quit work in order to focus on treatment.

 - Broken bones

 - Traumatic brain injuries (TBI) and head injuries

 - Spinal cord injuries